bmeck/snapshot-utils/manual/tutorial-script-vars.md

 	}

 	// we will keep a list of all the globals we have seen and visit them at the end
-	// this is because global Nodes have a type of &quot;object&quot; and can be confused easily
+	// this is because global Nodes have a type of "object" and can be confused easily
 	// unless we grab them from context Nodes const globals = new Set();
 	while (edges_to_visit.length) {